aldanagithub/odin-recipes/README.md

-Building my first project "recipies"
+Building my first project "recipes"

 This project is a basic recipe website that aims to apply basic HTML knowledge.
 It has a main page and links to other web pages.